amitxv/PC-Tuning/docs/research.md

         +0x281 QuantumReset : 6 ''
     ```

-    As you can see above, despite their importance, the game gets three times more CPU times than csrss, kernel and audio threads which can be problematic.
+    As you can see above, despite their importance, the real-time application gets three times more CPU times than csrss, kernel and audio threads which can be problematic.
 If we use no foreground boost, all processes will get as much CPU time as each other (see below).
 The same result can be achieved with a fixed quantum because it automatically implies no foreground boost can be used

-    ``Valorant`` (game)
+    ``Valorant`` (real-time application)

     ```
     lkd> $$>a< "script.txt"